arbeitsgruppe-digitale-altnordistik/Sammlung-Toole/docs/simple/usage-overview.md

 On normal screen sizes, you will see the navigation bar on the left side on the page.

 > If you don't see the navigation bar, there is a chance it's just collapsed/hidden.
-Look out for a little arrow on the very left edge of the screen.
+Look out for a little arrow on the
+> very left edge of the screen.

 > On small screens, especially on mobile devices, the layout may look slightly different.
+You will find your way aound
+> it, no doubt.

-In the dropdown located in the navigation bar, you can simply select a page (e.g. [Groups](groups.md) or [Search](search.md)), and the application will take you there.
+In the navigation bar, you can simply select a page, and the application will take you there.
+You can familiarize yourself with the available data on the [Browse](browse.md) page, search the data on the [Search](search.md) page and store, cobine or visualize search results on the [Groups](groups.md) page.

+When you have a set of manuscripts that interests you, the app will provide you with metadata on these manuscripts for further inverstigation, that can then be downloaded as a CSV spreadsheet for later use.
+The application will even provide you with some visualizations of the data out of the box.